Selindek/spring-data-jpa-acl/acl/README.md

 - GET complement of property collection: Only the entities which are NOT in the collection AND can be READ by the current user are listed.

 - DELETE property reference: If the reference object cannot be READ or null then result is `OK`, but it's not deleted.
 If the user has only READ permission to the parent object and also only READ permission to the reference object then `FORBIDDEN`.
-If the user has UPDATE permission at least one of the two objects then the reference is deleted.
+If the user has UPDATE permission at least one of the two objects then the reference is deleted. (by deleting a reference we do NOT delete any objects, we just update their reference-properties)

-- GET element of property collection by id: If the element is not exists, not element of the collection or cannot be READ then `NOT FOUND`
+- GET element of property collection by id: If the element does not exist, not the element of the collection or cannot be READ then `NOT FOUND`
-- GET value of map by key: `NOT FOUND` only the key is not exists.
+- GET value of map by key: `NOT FOUND` only if the key does not exist.
-- GET property reference by id: same as for without id, but the provided id must match the id of the referenced property, otherwise `NOT FOUND`
+- GET property reference by id: same as without id, but the provided id must match the id of the referenced property, otherwise `NOT FOUND`

 - POST/PATCH elements into property collection: if the user has UPDATE permission to the parent object then all elements with READ permission will be added.
-If the user has only READ permission to the parent the only elements with UPDATE permission will be added.
+If the user has only READ permission to the parent then only the elements with UPDATE permission will be added.
 All the other elements will be silently ignored.
-- PUT elements into property collection: on top of the above all the existing elements will be removed where the user has at least UPDATE permission to element OR at least READ permission to the element if he also has UPDATE permission to the parent object.
+- PUT elements into property collection: on top of the above all the existing elements will be removed where the user has at least UPDATE permission to the element OR at least READ permission to the element AND UPDATE permission to the parent object.
 -POST/PATCH to map: The user MUST have UPDATE permission to the parent object.
 Only those entries will be added where the user has at least READ permission to the referenced object of the value field.
 - PUT to map: on top of the above the original content of the map will be removed. (regardless if the user has permission to the values or not)
 -PUT/POST to property reference: The reference will only be overridden if the user has at least READ permission to the referenced object and has at least UPDATE permission to one of the parent or the referenced object.